-Matt Renwick is an elementary principal in Mineral Point, Wisconsin.
-Matt blogs at Reading by Example (readingbyexample.com), tweets @ReadByExample, and writes for ASCD.
-Matt is a veteran public educator, working first as a classroom teacher and now serving as an elementary principal in Mineral Point, Wisconsin.
-He is also a senior lecturer at the University of Wisconsin-Superior, teaching online courses in curriculum and instruction.
-Matt’s educational writing and consultant work focus primarily on literacy, school leadership, and technology.
-He has spoken at national conferences, including ASCD, ISTE, NAESP, NCTE, as well as facilitated workshops and professional learning for educators throughout the country.
+Matt Renwick is an elementary principal who writes at Read by Example and tweets @ReadByExample.
+He is a veteran public educator, working first as a classroom teacher and now serving as the school leader at Mineral Point Elementary School (Mineral Point, Wisconsin).
+Matt’s educational writing and consultant work focus primarily on literacy instruction, school leadership, and technology integration.
+He has spoken at national conferences, including ASCD, ISTE, NAESP, NCTE, as well as facilitated workshops and professional learning experiences.

 Most Recent Content

 Matt Renwick masterfully outlines a complexity of public education: We are constantly making decisions on behalf of our students, and they rarely fully meet every kid’s needs.
 Knowing these limits and keeping students at the center of decision making (as opposed to the loudest calls to action from parents) ensures a more equitable educational experience for all.